FailAcademy/learning/wdp-vancouver/_slides/week-07/01-post-types-taxonomies-fields.md

 Time to create a custom post type for our projects...let's build the **Product** custom post type together, and add it to our functionality plugin.

+Once we have created our Product custom post type, how we will add its archive page as the "Shop" menu item in the navigation menu?

 ---
 template: inverse